International Student Enrollment

 • Do not pack your Form I-20 (for F-1 students) or your DS-2019 (for J-1 students) in your checked baggage.
 You should pack all of your immigration documents, financial support and admission letter in your carry-on luggage.
 You should also make copies and keep them in a separate location.

 • After you arrive in the U.S., you should check your I-94 electronic admission number and travel record to make sure you were admitted in the correct class (F-1 or J-1) with an admit date of D/S (duration of status).
-If any of the information on your I-94 record is incorrect, please inform International Student Affairs immediately.
+If any of the information on your I-94 record is incorrect, please inform International Student Enrollment immediately.

 • Only use the Form I-20 or DS-2019 for the school you plan to attend.